pablolopezmestre/wordpress-github-plugin-updater/README.md

 }
 ```

-* Set your GitHub user name in GHPU_USERNAME constant.
+* Sets your GitHub user name in GHPU_USERNAME constant.
-* Set your GitHub repository name in GHPU_REPOSITORY constant.
+* Sets your GitHub repository name in GHPU_REPOSITORY constant.
-* Set your GitHub token in GHPU_AUTH_TOKEN constant.
+* Sets your GitHub token in GHPU_AUTH_TOKEN constant.
 You can get this in Your Account => Settings => Developer Settings => Personal access tokens => Generate new token.
-* Include GhPluginUpdater class
+* Includes GhPluginUpdater class

 ## Additional information
-You have more information (in Spanish) in my [blog](https://desarrollowp.com/blog/tutoriales/como-actualizar-un-plugin-de-wordpress-desde-un-repositorio-privado-de-github/).
+You have more information (in Spanish) on my [blog](https://desarrollowp.com/blog/tutoriales/como-actualizar-un-plugin-de-wordpress-desde-un-repositorio-privado-de-github/).

 If you have any comment, suggestion or similar, plese use discussions or pull requests.